shmulib/CGLSP/README.md

 The sequence of the individual coils in the strip determines how much wastage of steel occurs as a result of the galvansing line needing to be recalibrated between coils.
 When the line transitions from coating one coil to the next, wastage occurs because the transition period of the line results in the beginning of the next coil being treated at suboptimal parameters.
-This can produce a section of the coils which is inferiror or unsaleable.
+This can produce a section of the coils which is inferior or unsaleable.

 However, because of the relative settings required for different pairs of coils, the transition periods can be shortened by sequencing the coils such that consecutive pairs of coils have less wastage.